ckipp01/stream/notes/tooling-talks/tooling-talks.md

 year/ish the whole idea of how content is pushed out has changed due to the lack of in-person conferences.
-While there are some digital conferences that are filling the void, this doesn't replace the informal talks that I enjoyed having with people at conferences, especially regarding topics that I'm specifically interested in.
+While there are some digital conferences that are filling the void, this doesn't replace the informal talks that I enjoyed having with people when gathered, especially regarding topics that I'm specifically interested in.
 For me, that's tooling.
-You'll notice that often at conferences there will be a single talk or maybe two on tooling, and that's sort of it.
+You'll notice that often at conferences there will only be a single talk or maybe two on tooling, and that's sort of it.
 I'd like to somehow open up the conversation on tooling, especially seeing that it's something we as developers use daily.

 ## The format

 My plan is to reach out to various people in the Scala community* that are known for their work on tooling and invite them to have an informal discussion about the tooling that they've worked on.
-We'll talk about why they maybe started X tool, how they've seen it grow and change over time, and maybe what they learned from the experience.
+We'll talk about why they started X tool, how they've seen it grow and change over time, and also what they learned from the experience.
 I can see this being especially interesting for tools that have had multiple generations of maintainers.

-Due to the informal structure of this and also it being hosted on Twitch, questions from those watching would be welcomed and hopefully that informal chat atmosphere that we had at conferences can be mimicked.
+Due to the informal structure of this and also it being hosted on Twitch, questions from those watching would be welcomed and hopefully that informal chat atmosphere that we had between talks at conferences can be mimicked.

 ## The process